Klafyvel/klafypage/blog/articles/fft-arduino/index.md

 also likely to want to upload your code to the Arduino often, it is convenient to be able to upload it programmatically.

+This machinery allows testing all the different implementations in a reproducible way.
+All the examples given in this article are calculated on the following input signal.

+\figure{Input signal used in the tests below.}{./test_signal.png}

 ## Using `arduino-cli` to upload your code.

 At the time I started this project, the [new Arduino IDE](https://docs.arduino.cc/software/ide-v2) wasn't available yet.
 If you have ever used the `1.x` versions of the IDE, then you know why one would like to avoid the old IDE.
 Thankfully, there is a command-line utility that allows uploading code from your terminal: [`arduino-cli`](https://arduino.github.io/arduino-cli/0.28/).
 If you take a look at the
-GitHub [repository](To-do: GitHub repo), you'll notice a Julia script, which purpose's is to upload code to the Arduino and retrieve the results of computations and benchmarks.
+GitHub [repository](https://github.com/Klafyvel/AVR-FFT), you'll notice a Julia script, which purpose is to upload code to the Arduino and retrieve the results of computations and benchmarks.
 The upload part is simply a system call to `arduino-cli`.